siva010928/multi-chat-mcp-server/README.md

     "command": "uv",
     "args": [
       "--directory",
-      "/path/to/AIFSD-google-chat-mcp",
+      "/path/to/google-chat-mcp-server",
       "run",
-      "server.py",
+      "-m",
+      "src.server",
       "--token-path",
-      "/path/to/AIFSD-google-chat-mcp/token.json"
+      "/path/to/google-chat-mcp-server/token.json"
     ]
   }
 }
 ```

-Replace `/path/to/AIFSD-google-chat-mcp` with the actual path to your cloned repository.
+Replace `/path/to/google-chat-mcp-server` with the actual path to your repository.

+**Important File Locations:**
+- `credentials.json`: Must be placed in the root directory of the project
+- `token.json`: Generated in the root directory after authentication, can be configured with `--token-path`
+- `search_config.yaml`: Located in the root directory, configures search behavior

 > **Note**: After completing this setup, you can close this project.
 The MCP client (e.g., Cursor) will automatically start and manage the server process when you use Google Chat MCP tools in your AI assistant.
 You don't need to manually start the server each time - the AI tool's MCP client will handle starting and stopping the server as needed.
 Once you've authenticated and configured everything, you can move on to other projects while still having access to all the Google Chat MCP functionality.